Jason Palin – Gourmet Gusto Aussie Wagyu Beef Sirloin Steak with Black Bean Stew

 Method

-1. Pat the steaks dry and rest uncovered out of fridge for 1 hour.
+1. Pat the steaks dry and leave them uncovered to rest outside of the fridge for 1 hour.
 Cover loosely.

-2. Heat the pan and add 2oz of the beef fat.
+2. Heat a frying pan and add 57g of the beef fat.

-3. When hot, season the beef liberally with salt and pepper.
+3. Once hot, season the steaks generously with salt and pepper.

-4. Place the beef into the pan and cook, turn after 3 minutes.
-Repeat, then take from the pan, place onto kitchen paper and rest in warm place, like the back of a stove top.
+4. Place the steaks in the pan and cook, turning them after 3 minutes.
+Repeat, then remove from the pan and place on kitchen paper to rest in a warm place, like on top of the stove.

-5. Place a saucepan on medium heat and add 1 tbsp fat or oil.
+5. Place a saucepan on medium heat and add 1 tbsp of fat or oil.

-6. Add the onion and cook for 2 minutes, stirring until soft.
+6. Add the onion and cook for 2 minutes, stirring until softened.

-7. Add the tomato and cook for a further two minutes.
+7. Add the tomato and cook for another 2 minutes.

-8. Now, add the dry coriander and cumin and stir.
+8. Now, add the ground coriander and cumin and stir through.

-9. Add the beans and water from the tin, followed by the fresh coriander.
+9. Add the black beans and the water from the tin, followed by the fresh coriander.

 10. Simmer for 20 minutes and season the stew to taste.

-11. For the Migas, boil the stock in a saucepan.
+11. For the migas, bring the stock to the boil in a saucepan.

-12. In a separate pan, add the olive oil, crushed garlic and chorizo (cut in small pieces).
+12. In a separate pan, add the olive oil, crushed garlic, and chorizo (cut into small pieces).

 13. Fry on a low heat for about 3 to 4 minutes, stirring occasionally.

-14. Add the bread and season with salt, chopped coriander and pepper, mixing everything well.
+14. Add the breadcrumbs and season with salt, chopped coriander, and pepper, mixing everything well.

-15. Slowly pour over the stock and stir until the bread starts to break down and the water is absorbed (note: the mixture should not stay neither too liquid nor too solid)
+15. Slowly pour in the stock and stir until the bread begins to break down and the liquid is absorbed (note: the mixture should not be too liquid or too dry).

-16. Turn off the heat ready to serve.
+16. Turn off the heat and set aside, ready to serve.

-17. Heap a big spoon of Migas in centre of each plate.
+17. Heap a large spoonful of migas in the centre of each plate.

-18. Now slice the beef and share between 4 plates, resting on the Migas.
+18. Slice the beef and divide it between 4 plates, resting it on top of the migas.

-19. Place a pot of beans next to the steak.
+19. Place a dish of the black bean stew next to the steak.

-20. Then, drizzle the plate with olive oil or chorizo oil.
+20. Drizzle the plate with olive oil or chorizo oil.

 21. Serve.